wanyakomochimochi/ChatGPTJumpBack/docs/store-listing-en.md

 - ChatGPT is a SPA and UI may change; if detection stops working, selector updates may be required.
 - "Scroll to latest" detection includes a broad fallback to reduce missed detections (especially on mobile).

+Non‑affiliation
+- This extension is not affiliated with, endorsed, or sponsored by OpenAI or ChatGPT.

 Privacy
-- No user data is collected.
-Local storage is used only for the ON/OFF setting.
+- No data collection.
+Local storage stores only the ON/OFF setting.